avast/android-styled-dialogs/README.md

 ### How to react on button press in your Activity/Fragment:

 Simply implement interface `ISimpleDialogListener` in your Activity/Fragment.
 Similar pattern in your other DialogFragments is recommended.

-### How to handle more callback in one Activity/Fragment:

-Use listener's callbacks have `requestCode` parameter.
+Listener's callbacks have `requestCode` parameter - you can use it if you have more dialogs in one Activity/Fragment.

 ### How to react on cancelling the dialog:

 Implement interface `ISimpleDialogCancelListener` in your Activity/Fragment.

-## How create SimpleDialogFragment more easily using SimpleDialogFragmentBuilder:
+## How create more complex SimpleDialogFragment:

     SimpleDialogFragmentBuilder builder = new SimpleDialogFragmentBuilder(MyActivity.this);
 	builder.setTitle("Some title")